ShayanAhmad/kn_task/README.md

 There are two ways to do this:
 1. Run `mvn spring-boot:run`, OR
 2. Navigate to `ContactsApplication.java` and run the `main` method as Java application.
-3. After application startup, please refer to `http://localhost:8080/contacts`.
+3. After application startup, please refer to [http://localhost:8080/contacts](http://localhost:8080/contacts).
+4. Please refer to the [swagger](http://localhost:8080/swagger-ui/).